leorickli/wordpress-aws/10 - Creating an Application Load Balancer and the Private Instances.md

 *An AWS Application Load Balancer (ALB) is a managed load balancing service provided by Amazon Web Services (AWS).
 It operates at the application layer (Layer 7) of the OSI model and is designed to distribute incoming traffic across multiple targets such as Amazon EC2 instances, containers, IP addresses, or Lambda functions.*

-In this section, we will create and ALB (Application Load Balancer) to route traffic between the EC2 instances in the private app subnets.
-Before we create the ALB, we need to first lauch the EC2 instances in their respective application subnets.
-We have created the Setup Server instance to have the Wordpress files save in EFS, now we can install the real instances in the private subnets, attach it to EFS and then delete the Setup Server instance in the public subnet.
+In this section, we will create an ALB (Application Load Balancer) to route traffic between the EC2 instances in the private app subnets.
+Before we create the ALB, we need to first launch the EC2 instances in their respective application subnets.
+We have created the Setup Server instance to have the WordPress files saved in EFS, now we can install the real instances in the private subnets, attach it to EFS and then delete the Setup Server instance in the public subnet.

 ### Creating the Private Instances

 In the AWS console, search for EC2.
 On the EC2 dashboard, select "EC2 Dashboard" and then click on "Launch instance".
-Give it a name and choose the "Amazon Linux 2 AMI (HVM)" instance, this is important for compatibility with Wordpress.
+Give it a name and choose the "Amazon Linux 2 AMI (HVM)" instance, this is important for compatibility with WordPress.

 <img width="788" alt="Screenshot 2023-05-28 at 14 31 44" src="https://github.com/leorickli/wordpress-aws/assets/106999054/57a08798-adba-4f33-9fdf-396394d5b621">
 <img width="786" alt="Screenshot 2023-05-28 at 14 33 13" src="https://github.com/leorickli/wordpress-aws/assets/106999054/a233ff13-e1c8-4fad-b814-6580c3a83a70">